narma/redpanda-tests/README.md

 Currently `latest` docker tag used without re-pull strategy.

 To update latest image consider using `docker pull` or re-build manually.
-Also dockerTag can be changed at RedpandaContainer definition in `src/test/scala/testcontainers/RedpandaContainer.scala`
+Also dockerTag can be changed at RedpandaContainer definition in `src/test/scala/testcontainers/RedpandaContainer.scala` or define it directly in `app.RedpandaSpec` at RedpandaContainer constructor.